great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_an_expectation_suite_with_the_user_configurable_profiler.rst

             - The UserConfigurableProfiler is Experimental and this document is aspirational and purely meant to capture our collective understanding as we design and build this feature.
 It will need significant edits to transition this into a how-to guide.
 We expect to update this in the near future.
 Some notes on items to edit / investigate are below.
             - Profiler is the proposed name for the new profiler, and it will likely assimilate the UserConfigurableProfiler functionality.
             - Table-based data is assumed for now in this doc for simplicity.
 This should be extended when appropriate.
             - GEN1 refers to our current plan, GEN2 refers to ideas that may or may not be addressed in future versions.
+Currently the only difference is that GEN2 allows for globally defined parameters and domains that can be used in multiple rules.
+It does not support multiple domains in a single rule.

+        TODO: This text is just for internal communication so far and must be cross referenced with existing docs especially the Core Concepts docs before being released.

         The aim of the Great Expectations Profiler is to describe your existing data automatically by scanning it (or a subset of it) to create an Expectation Suite.
 The resulting Expectation Suite should describe your existing data well enough that new data (that is well behaved) should still pass when validated against that Expectation Suite.
 Of course the generated Expectation Suite can be manually modified using the existing Great Expectations Suite Edit functionality or re-generated via a modified Profiler if the data changes.